.

 - Google News Reports

 "Be true to yourself.
-Don't be a victim of contemporary society's conquest of natural systems within and around you.
-If you have ever had an attractive "feel good" experience in nature, it is a fact.
+Don't be a victim of contemporary society's conquest of the dance of natural systems within and around you.
+If you have ever had an attractive "feel good" experience in nature, it is an undeniable fact.
 Learn how to further enjoy and strengthen its contribution to the well-being of yourself, society and the environment."

 The Web of Life Imperative, M.J.
 Cohen